-The minimum weekly benefit amount is $167, but may be higher and equal the amount provided under regular unemployment insurance, depending on your proof of prior earnings.
+The minimum weekly benefit amount is $167, but this amount may be higher and equal to the amount provided under regular unemployment insurance depending on your proof of prior earnings.
 Some people may qualify for an additional $600 per week under the Federal CARES Act of 2020.

 The EDD states that these PUA benefits from the Pandemic Unemployment Assistance Program will be paid within 24-48 hours for those with an existing EDD debit card, rather than the traditional 21 days for regular unemployment insurance claims.
 Others will receive the benefits within 4-7 days when new debit cards and checks are mailed.

 What if I’m Misclassified as an Independent Contractor?